A mecca for skiing and outdoor enthusiasts

 When to visit Åre

 Fortunately, there is no bad time to visit Åre.
-But each month and season does have its own advantages and disadvantages.
+But each month and season has its own advantages and disadvantages.

 Visiting in winter

-Most tourists visit Åre in the winter to go skiing, snowboarding or cross-country skiing.
+Most tourists visit Åre in winter to go skiing, snowboarding or cross-country skiing at the biggest ski resort in Sweden.

 Visiting in spring

-May is considered one of the best months to go cross-country skiing.
+May is considered one of the best months for cross-country skiing in Sweden, with longer daylight hours and good snow conditions in the mountains.

 Visiting in summer

-At the beginning of June, the sun does not set until around 23:00 so even if it technically isn’t midnight sun, it almost feels like it.
+At the beginning of June, the sun does not set until around 23:00, so even if it technically is not midnight sun, it almost feels like it.

-Åre Bike Park (the mountain bike park) opens some of the trails at the beginning of June.
+Åre Bike Park, one of the most popular mountain biking destinations in Sweden, opens some of its trails at the beginning of June.

-From midsummer to the middle of August, the summer atmosphere takes over Åre and you will see lots of sunbathing and water activities by the lake.
+From midsummer until the middle of August, a relaxed summer atmosphere takes over Åre in Sweden, with sunbathing, swimming and water activities by the lake.

 Visiting in autumn

-Most Swedish children start school again in mid-August and from then the lifts in Åre are only open at weekends.
+Most Swedish children return to school in mid-August and from then on many lifts at Åre are only open at weekends.

-In October, it typically changes from autumn to winter.
-The lifts close until the ski season starts and several restaurants and shops are only open from Thursday to Sunday.
+The lifts close until the ski season begins, and several restaurants and shops are only open from Thursday to Sunday.

 Places to eat in Åre